 Traditional manufacturing skills,

-Tsubame City Industrial History Museum can feel the history and technology of the craftsmen ’s
+TSUBAME INDUSTRIAL MUSEUM can feel the history and techniques of the craftsmen ’s

 town